truonghoangthong/tesst_dev/README.md

-# API Documentation: Recording Humidity, Temperature, and Frequency
+# API Documentation: Recording and Fetching Humidity, Temperature, and Frequency

 ---
 ## Overview